CyberT33N/OAuth-REST-API-Example/README.md

 <br /> <br /> Next you visit the Client APP, insert your Client ID and Client Secret and then press Submit:
 - http://localhost:1337

 <br /> <br /> That´s it!
 When everything was successfully your generated Access Token should be display in the Client APP and should be stored in your Access Collection.
-You can test if everything is working by use the example POST, DELETE, PUT request endpoints.
+You can test if everything is working by using the example POST, DELETE, PUT request endpoints.
 Please check below..